Loading

 This is the simplest case, provided you already have an insurer who agrees to insure a vehicle that is not permanently registered.

-b) Take out temporary insurance
+b) Taking out temporary insurance

 c) Buy temporary plates with insurance included